Nicolascoding27/Nicolascoding27/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Great seeing you.</h1>

-<p>I'm [Nicolas Diaz](https://www.linkedin.com/in/nicolasdiaz27/),a passionate entrepreneur and self-taught full-stack web developer.
+<p>I'm [Nicolas Diaz](https://www.linkedin.com/in/nicolasdiaz27/).
+A passionate entrepreneur and self-taught full-stack web developer.
 I started coding at the age of 14, the reason I love technology is because of the exponential impact it could create in society. </br> </p>

 <p>I'm the CPO at Cerebrum, in Cerebrum we believe the current identification systems in the world are centralized, not standardized, owned by the wrong people, and highly insecure.
 We are building the private and secure identity layer of the future.</br></p>